ArachnidAbby/PythonHelper/README.md

 # PythonHelper

 ## description
-    This adds a few simple functions that are commonly used by me and possible a few other people.
+    This adds a few simple functions that are commonly used by me and possibly a few other people.
     This includes everything listed in the feature list below.

 ## features